 Dingle Horse Riding is a family-run business.
 With stables just a mile outside of Dingle town, it is one of the most popular destinations for horse riding holidays in Ireland, offering inclusive, residential, and post-to-post equestrian adventures.

-Dingle Horse Riding is approved by A.I.R.E. (the Association of Irish Riding Stables) and Fáilte Ireland (The National Tourist Board) and is a member of Equestrian Holidays Ireland.
+Dingle Horse Riding is approved by A.I.R.E. (the Association of Irish Riding Stables) and is a member of Equestrian Holidays Ireland.

-Dingle Horse Ridings traditional purpose built stables are located in the hills overlooking the Dingle harbour, just 2 kilometres from the centre of Dingle town.
+Dingle Horse Riding's traditional purpose built stables are located in the hills overlooking the Dingle harbour, just two kilometers from the centre of Dingle town.

 Ireland is a country of horsemen and is known the world over for producing the finest horses.
 The Irish draught is famous for its strength and intelligence.
 Their good bone and gentle nature make them one of the most popular riding horses in the world.
 They are known for their staying power and they can easily cover great distances over rough terrain.

-In Dingle Horse Riding the horses are hand- picked for temperament and suitability.
-The guides are friendly, experienced and knowledgeable and are happy to help customers find the right horse to ride.
+In Dingle Horse Riding the horses are hand-picked for temperament and suitability.
+The guides are friendly, experienced and knowledgeable and are happy to help customers find the right horse for them to ride.
 The equipment provided is safe, well maintained and suited to the type of horse riding on offer.

 Dingle Horse Riding is pleased to offer a variety of riding options and caters for everyone from a beginner in search of a fun and memorable introduction to horse riding to advanced riders searching for exciting and challenging rides in open countryside.

 Dingle Horse Riding offer a range of short treks, from one hour mountain treks to full day treks.
 Riding holidays range from 3 days to a full week on the beautiful Dingle Peninsula.